l-cadamuro/cmssw/L1Trigger/L1TCaloLayer1/README.md

 The output of the emulator is the CaloTower collection

-FIXME: Look-up-tables, parameter setting etc. are NOT yet implemented.
+FIXME: Look-up-tables, parameter setting etc. are about to be implemented.